20 slides, 20 seconds

 PechaKucha is derived from a Japanese term meaning the sound of conversation, or chit-chat.
 PechaKucha Nights are creative, social and informal.
 The concept is simple: each presenter is allowed 20 images, each shown for 20 seconds, giving 6 minutes 40 seconds of floor time and expression before the next presenter is up.
 It all makes for succinct and stimulating presentations from across the board.
 Presentations begin at 20:20.

 The PKN floor is open to anyone who has something to share and a desire to do so within the 20×20 format.
 SDAF may (or may not) offer a theme for any given date to provide direction, and when we do even a whiff of the evening’s inspiration is acceptable – but not required.
 From sharing a work in progress, to historical works, to your passion for bread baking or bee raising or whatever else makes your soul sing, is totally ok.

-PechaKucha Night, now in over 800 cities, was devised in Tokyo in February 2003 as an event for young designers to meet, network, and show their work in public.
-Brought to San Diego by The San Diego Architectural Foundation, PKN SD Volume 30 will be held in The Hub, Idea1’s central social space.
+PechaKucha Night (PKN), now in over 800 cities, was devised in Tokyo in Febraury 2003 as an event for young designers to meet, network and show their work in public.
+Brought to San Diego by The San Diego Architectural Foundation, PKN SD Volume 31 will be held on the lawn at the La Jolla Historical Society’s Wisteria Cottage.
 Show up early to enjoy the LJHS latest exhibition, “La Jolla Canyons: Place, Diversity, Connections” and to the stake out your space on the lawn before the presentations begin!
 Bring a low beach chair or blanket!

 Pecha Kucha San Diego is a beacon of inspiration and dissemination for creative leaders in our community.
 Anyone with an idea or completed project can share their passion, within varying and stimulating built environments throughout our city.